ceri-num/uv-larm/TheConstruct/1-rosBasics.md

 ## ROS Basics

+ROS (Robot Operating System) is an API to design modular software architecture dedicated to control robots.
 You will learn the basic concepts of ROS and how to create ROS nodes with Python.
 The course cover topic publishers and subscribers, service clients & services, as well as action clients and servers.
 ROS commandline tools are introduced along related concepts.